WRITING YOUR SCREENPLAY: INCITING INCIDENTS

 Image of Milk script.png

 • How does this ignite the story?
-Suddenly, Harvey — who never gave a damn about politics — is galvanized to fight back by starting business association, which is his first foray into the world of government.
+Suddenly, Harvey — who never gave a damn about politics — is galvanized to fight back by starting a business association, which is his first foray into the world of government.

 • Note how Scott is the perfect contrast/foil for Harvey, putting up a trace amount of resistance to this new political leaning by asking questions.